-Traditionally, the main ingredients in fudge are butter, milk and sugar, similar to that of caramel.
+Traditionally, the main ingredients in fudge are butter, milk, and sugar, similar to caramel.
 So I could see how this theory came about.

 However, this healthy version of peanut butter fudge recipe is going to have slightly different ingredients than traditional fudge.

 But it’s still just as delicious and not lacking that perfect fudgy texture!

 How to Make Healthy Peanut Butter Fudge